uvaitsei/symas-helm-openldap/README.md

 ```
 ## Self-service-password
-To enable Self-service-password set `ltb-passwd.enabled`  to `true`
+To enable Self-service-password set `ltb-passwd.enabled`  to `true` (which is
+the default).

-Ingress can be configure if you want to expose the service.

-Setup the `ldap` part with the information of the OpenLdap server.
+Configure ingress to expose the service.
+Setup the `ldap` part with the

-Set `bindDN` accordingly to your ldap domain
+information of the OpenLDAP server.
+Set `bindDN` accordingly to your ldap
+domain.

-**Note** : The ldap server host should match the following `ldap://namespace.Appfullname`
+> **Note** : The OpenLDAP server host should match the following `ldap://namespace.Appfullname`

 Example :
 ```